GSA/Section508.gov/_pages/develop/2025-09-24-usability-testing-with-people-with-disabilities.md

 <div class="border-base radius-lg border-1px padding-1 bg-primary-lighter" style="margin-top: 1.0em;"><p><strong> Tip</strong>: Before recruiting participants with disabilities, consult with your agency’s legal counsel and follow all Privacy Act requirements, <a href="https://pra.digital.gov/" target="_blank" class="usa-link--external">Paperwork Reduction Act</a> rules and other applicable laws, regulations, and processes for public engagement.
 This is particularly relevant for recruiting Federal employees with disabilities.</p></div>

 1. To recruit participants from the general public, reach out to:
-<li>    a.
-Associations and advocacy groups for that particular disability </li>
+   * Associations and advocacy groups for that particular disability
-<li>    b.
-General disability advocacy groups or associations</li>
+   * General disability advocacy groups or associations
-<li>    c.
-Research firms that specialize in recruiting people with disabilities</li>
+   * Research firms that specialize in recruiting people with disabilities
-<li>    d.
-Target geographic areas with high concentrations of users with disabilities</li>
+   * Target geographic areas with high concentrations of users with disabilities
-<li>    e.
-Ask vendors that serve people with disabilities to share your call for participants; do not request or purchase customer lists</li>
+   * Ask vendors that serve people with disabilities to share your call for participants; do not request or purchase customer lists

-2. Recruiting Federal employees with disabilities requires careful consideration.
+1. Recruiting Federal employees with disabilities requires careful consideration.
 For example, it may not be appropriate to directly ask a fellow employee to participate in research.
-<li>      a.
-Do not assume a colleague’s disability or pressure them to participate. </li>
+   * Do not assume a colleague’s disability or pressure them to participate.
-<li>      b.
-Participation must be voluntary and, if on duty time, approved by the supervisor. </li>
+   * Participation must be voluntary and, if on duty time, approved by the supervisor.
-<li>      c.
-Consult your Human Resources office, Equal Employment Opportunity office, and General Counsel before any outreach to employees. </li>
+   * Consult your Human Resources office, Equal Employment Opportunity office, and General Counsel before any outreach to employees.

 ## Checklist for Researchers